isc-projects/stork/doc/devel.rst

 ============

 System tests for Stork are designed to test the software in a distributed environment.
-They allow for testing several Stork Servers and Agents running at the same time in one test case, inside ``LXD`` containers.
-It is possible to set up Kea (and eventually, BIND 9) services along with Stork Agents.
-The framework enables experimenting in containers so custom Kea configurations can be deployed or specific Kea daemons can be stopped.
+They allow several ``Stork Servers`` and agents running at the same time to be tested in one test case, inside ``LXD`` containers.
+It is possible to set up Kea services along with Stork agents.
+The framework enables experimentation in containers, so custom Kea configurations can be deployed or specific Kea daemons can be stopped.

-The tests can use the Stork Server REST API directly or the Stork web UI via Selenium.
+The tests can use the Stork Server RESTful API directly or the Stork web UI via Selenium.

 Dependencies
 ------------